rjclancy/spring-professional-5-study-quide/index.md

 The @Query annotation declares finder queries directly on repository methods.
 While similar @NamedQuery is used on domain classes, Spring Data JPA @Query annotation is used on Repository interface.
 This frees the domain classes from persistence specific information, which is a good thing.

 ## Spring MVC and the Web Layer
 ### MVC is an abbreviation for a design pattern.
 What does it stand for and what is the idea behind it?
+MVC is an abbreviation for Model-View-Controller design pattern.
+This pattern is based upon the separation-of-concerns design principle that promotes handling different functionality at different layers and loose coupling between layers.

 ### What is the DispatcherServlet and what is it used for?
+The DispatcherServlet is a front controller like it provides a single entry point for a client request to Spring MVC web application and forwards request to Spring MVC controllers for processing.

 ### What is a web application context?
 What extra scopes does it offer?
+WebApplicationContext is a Spring application context for web applications.

+WebApplicationContext has all the properties of a regular Spring application contex, given that the WebApplicationContext interface extends the ApplicationContext interface

+WebApplicationContext can access the Servlet Context.

 ### What is the @Controller annotation used for?
 ### How is an incoming request mapped to a controller and mapped to a method?
 ### What is the difference between @RequestMapping and @GetMapping?
+@GetMapping is a composed annotation that acts as a shortcut for @RequestMapping(method = RequestMethod.GET).
+@GetMapping is the newer annotaion.
+It supports consumes

 ### What is @RequestParam used for?
+@RequestParam is a Spring annotation used to bind a web request parameter to a method parameter.
+It has the following optional elements: defaultValue - used as a fallback when the request parameter is not provided or has an empty value.

 ### What are the differences between @RequestParam and @PathVariable?
+Both the the annotations have the significant purpose and use respectively.
+The key difference between @RequestParam and @PathVariable is that @RequestParam used for accessing the values of the query parameters where as @PathVariable used for accessing the values from the URI template.

 ### What are some of the parameter types for a controller method?
-### What other annotations might you use on a controller method parameter?
-(You can ignore form-handling annotations for this exam)
+* ServletRequest or HttpServletRequest.
+* HttpSession.
+* NativeWebRequest
+* Locale
+* InputStream
+* OutputStream
+* Principal
+* @PathVariable
+* @RequestParam
+* @RequestHeader
+* @RequestBody
+* @RequestPart
+* HttpEntity<?>
+* Model/ModelMap
+* RedirectAttributes
+* BindingResult
+* SessionStatus
+* UriComponentsBuilder

 ### What are some of the valid return types of a controller method?
+ModelAndView (Class)
+Model (Interface)
+Map.
+String.
+void.
+HttpHeaders.

 ## Security
 ### What are authentication and authorization?
 Which must come first?